vany0114/vany0114.github.io/_posts/2019-6-14-chaos-injection-with-simmy.md

 ## What is Chaos Engineering?
 > [Chaos Engineering](http://principlesofchaos.org/) is the discipline of experimenting on a distributed system in order to build confidence in the system’s capability to withstand turbulent conditions in production.

-Given that distributed architectures nowadays leverage the most critical systems and most popular applications which we use every day, the chaos engineering and [its principles](http://principlesofchaos.org/) have become in an important matter, so much so that it's considered as a discipline and I'd say that for almost every SRE team, being aware of those principles is a must when it comes to truly guarantee the resilience and reliability of the systems.
+Given that distributed architectures nowadays leverage the most critical systems and most popular applications which we use every day, the chaos engineering and [its principles](http://principlesofchaos.org/) have become in an important matter, so much so that it's considered as a discipline and I'd say that for almost every SRE team out there, being aware of those principles is a must when it comes to truly guarantee the resilience and reliability of the systems.

 As I mentioned earlier, Netflix is one of the most important contributors in the matter with its [Simian Army project](https://netflix.github.io/chaosmonkey/) which in a nutshell, is a framework to inject faults randomly in a production environment, such as stop instances, introduce latency or even simulates an outage of an entire availability zone allowing you to detect abnormal conditions and test the ability to survive them.